-Although Milena Popov - Nena's interest lies within a broad spectrum of art history, theory and critical theory, her current scholarly and artistic interest is contemporary art in relations to political, technological, and environmental discourses.
-In her research (and art) she frequently explores notions and concepts of eco-aesthetics, participatory art and condition, gesamtkunstwerk, biopolitics, biogenetics, Antropocene, Post-Antropocene, post-humanism, digital heterotopia, post-colonialism, multiculturalism, globalization, Otherness, identity, privacy, etc.
+Although Milena Popov - Nena's interest lies within a broad spectrum of art history and critical theory, her current scholarly and artistic interest is contemporary art and design at the intersection of political, technological, and environmental discourses.
+In her theoretical an artistic research she frequently explores notions and concepts of eco-aesthetics, participatory art and condition, gesamtkunstwerk, biopolitics, biogenetics, Anthropocene, Post-Antropocene, post-humanism, digital heterotopia, post-colonialism, multiculturalism, globalization, Otherness, and identity.

 For more information contact Milena Popov - Nena at: firstname.lastname@example.org.

 Copyright © 2019 Milena Popov - Nena.
 All rights reserved.